AplinkosMinisterija/biip-shared-configuration/packages/moleculer-accounts/README.md

 #### Automatic Deep Query

 The easiest option is to specify the sub-service name in the `deepQuery` property.
-This will automatically join tables using the `id` and `subServiceId` columns.
+This will automatically join tables using the `<fieldName>` and `subService.<id>` columns.

 ```js
 fields: {